Deidre M. Henderson

 Jump to navigation Jump to search

-Deidre M. Henderson is a small business owner, and Utah state senator in the 7th District, running as a Republican candidate for the 3rd Congressional District seat in the November 2017 Election, Utah.
+Deidre M. Henderson is a small business owner, and Lieutenant Governor, running as a Republican candidate for the Lieutenant Governor's seat with Spencer J. Cox in the November 2024 Election, Utah.

 Deidre was among a group of Utah County legislators who signed a letter calling for a Utah County Commissioner, Greg Graves, to step down.
 Greg had been accused of sexual harassment, and was widely seen as a workplace bully in the county offices.[3]